 Turns out, I was sensitive to salicylates, a chemical produced naturally by almost all plants, or produced synthetically for cleaners, perfumes, and medicines.
 Over and over, protein allergy tests showed up negative because in order to have an allergy, there should be a protein.
 In this case, I had completely overlooked the idea that the body can freak out when exposed to a chemical.
 And in my case, it still creates a histamine reaction, what most would consider an allergic reaction – this included anaphylaxis.

 For some people, they can be sensitive to salicylates only when they eat them.
 For others, like myself, I am affected if I eat it, absorb it through my skin, or inhale it.
 Inhaling salicylates creates the worst reaction for me.

 Thanks so much for visiting and/or supporting the work on this site.
-Please feel free to send me a comment below if you'd like to connect with me.
-I also spend most of my social media time on Instagram @low-sal-life.
-And if you want to know more about me and all my major products - snoop on me at sarahverlinde.com.
+And if you want to know more about me and all my major projects – snoop on me at sarahverlinde.com.

 Monetization – Fund the mission!

 This website takes a LOT of time to manage.
-On a daily basis, we can expect that the science we base our understanding will expand and change how we manage our bodies, the foods that we purchase can undergo unexpected manufacturing changes, and the way our governments and providers handle food labeling and disability laws will also change.
-While I’d love to say that just putting up useful information online for people in a similar situation as me is a good enough reward, I have to find compensation for my time invested.
-Also, I can't do everything, like cook continuously and develop recipes, so I do like to hire others for their help (in the future).
-Therefore, I try to monetize in small ways without compromising my integrity or the integrity of the information and make it worth my while.
+On a daily basis, we can expect that the science we base our understanding on will expand and change how we manage our bodies, the foods that we purchase can undergo unexpected manufacturing changes, and the way our governments and providers handle food labeling and disability laws will also change.
+While I’d love to say that just putting up useful information online for people in a similar situation as me is a good enough reward, I have to find compensation for my time invested and for the cost to manage the website services.
+Therefore, I try to monetize in small ways without compromising my integrity or the integrity of the information but also make it worth my while.